-When retro-fitting double-glazed units to replace existing single glazed frames in Lockwood homes, we recommend replacing the aluminium frame with a new double-glazed insert, or replacing the glass alone.
+When retro-fitting double-glazed units to replace existing single glazed frames in Lockwood homes, we recommend replacing the aluminium frame with a new double-glazed insert.

 Leaving the existing timber subframe, flashings and wedges ensures the integral parts of the Lockwood wall system remain in place.
 The home will retain the Lockwood structural elements and the Lockwood compliance method for external moisture and relative clauses of the building code.